 The BTI has made use of its powers to call in retroactively transactions that were closed in the period from 8 September 2020 until the entry into force of the Vifo Act.
-However, the number of cases that has been called in seems to be quite low.
+The number of such cases seems quite low, probably not more than 10.
+The power to call-in transactions retroactively had a limited duration, namely eight months from the entry into force of the Vifo Act on 1 June 2023.
+This power has therefore lapsed on 1 February 2024.

 Finally, it seems that the BTI acts independently from the political debate so far.
+Public sources do not show any BTI prohibition that has become res judicata.